Skip to main content

 The American Psychological Association (APA) identifies the types of jobs you may get with a psychology degree on its website.

-Human resources specialists screen, recruit, interview and place workers in job roles.
+Human resources specialists screen, recruit, interview and place workers in job roles, according to the U.S. Bureau of Labor Statistics (BLS).
 They also handle complex employee relations, compensation, benefits and training.
-You may be well-suited for this role if you have solid interpersonal and communication skills.
+You may be well-suited for this role if you have solid interpersonal and communication skills, said BLS.

 If you are interested in a position like this, consider pursuing a degree in I-O psychology.

-"Graduates from programs or concentrations in I-O psychology, such as SNHU's, are hired by human resource departments all the time," said MacCarty.
-"The education received in I-O psychology programs prepares those students extremely well to work in human resources."
+"The education received in I-O psychology programs prepares those students extremely well to work in human resources," said MacCarty.

 What makes buyers favor one brand over another?
 Market research analysts can help organizations get a better idea by studying market conditions to examine potential product or service sales.

-If you have strong math and analytical skills, this role might appeal to you, as it focuses on collecting and interpreting data related to consumer demographics, preferences, needs and buying habits.
+If you have strong math and analytical skills, this role might appeal to you, as it focuses on collecting and interpreting data related to consumer demographics, preferences, needs and buying habits, said BLS.

 Often, when an individual is released from jail or prison, they must comply with court-ordered supervision.
 Probation and parole officers provide guidance and help people get the resources they need to successfully reintegrate into society.

-As a correctional treatment specialist, you would help probationers and parolees create and stick to rehabilitation plans.
-These roles require critical thinking, decision-making skills and an understanding of substance abuse.
+As a correctional treatment specialist, you would help probationers and parolees create and stick to rehabilitation plans, said BLS.
+These roles require critical thinking and decision-making skills, said BLS, along with an understanding of substance abuse.

 Closing a sale requires understanding your customer's needs and what it takes to overcome their objections.
-Sales managers can work in a variety of industries and typically set sales goals, analyze data and develop training programs for their sales representatives.
+Sales managers can work in a variety of industries and typically set sales goals, analyze data and develop training programs for their sales representatives, according to BLS.

 Social and community service managers work for nonprofit organizations, for-profit social service companies and government agencies.
 For example, they may focus on providing services to children, the homeless, older adults or veterans.

-As a social or community service manager, you would focus on supervising staff and volunteers who provide direct services to their clients.
+As a social or community service manager, you would focus on supervising staff and volunteers who provide direct services to their clients, said BLS.
 You may also be responsible for collecting data, overseeing budgets or meeting with potential donors.

 To advance your career or open doors to other professions, you might want to consider an internship.